Investing in a 21st Century Infrastructure

 IN SAN FRANCISCO, OUR CUSTOMERS ARE OUR NEIGHBORS.
 The communities we serve as PG&E employees are where we live and work, too.
 We’re hard at work for your family — and ours.

-At PG&E, we’re investing more than $5 billion this year to enhance pipeline safety and strengthen our gas and electric infrastructure across northern and central California.
+At PG&E, we invested more than $5 billion last year to enhance pipeline safety and strengthen our gas and electric infrastructure across northern and central California.
 We’re helping people and businesses gain energy efficiencies to help reduce their bills.
 And we’re focused on developing the next generation of clean, renewable energy systems.

 We want to tell you more about our activities right here in your area.
 Meet some of our local employees, get the facts and see our progress in San Francisco.